jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 - a relation A is __decomposed__ into B and C if the union of B and C’s attributes contains all of A’s attributes and `B⋈C = A` (the lossless join property).

 __Fourth normal form__ (4NF) is more restrictive than BCNF.
 Its whole point is to separate independent information (i.e., not functionally dependent information) to achieve efficiency: B+C rather than B\*C tuples.
 A relation is in 4NF if, for each nontrivial MVD `A↠B`, A is the key.
 To test for 4NF, look at each pair of tuples `t,u` that match on A, and create the additional tuples `v,w`: are they both already in the relation?
 If not, MVD is not satisfied.
 To achieve 4NF, find FDs, MVDs and keys for R<sub>i</sub>; pick any R<sub>i</sub> with nontrivial `A↠B` violating 4NF (3) decompose into R<sub>1</sub>(A,B) and R<sub>2</sub>(A,rest); repeat.

+## Logical design

+- __Create logical design (rules and constraints)__:
+    - Proceed table by table, field by field;
+    - Choose naming conventions: avoid special characters and reserved words for your DBMS;
+    - Choose data types;
+    - Resolve many-to-many relationships by adding a junction table with the two tables’ PKs as its composite PK;
+    - Apply integrity constraints:
+        - With a lookup table;
+        - With a referential integrity constraint to prevent orphaned records;
+        - Through a check constraint.
+    - Denote required fields;

+## Physical design

+- __Create physical design (software-specific instructions)__: Construct, roll out, and support.
+    - Build indexes for the most commonly searched fields (PK indexed by default; indexing reduces write speed).